 A growing group of supporters, recognised, nurtured, informed and enabled will help you grow revenue through donations, time, resources and contacts.
 Through long term planning this growing revenue is reinvested in even greater social impact and even more marketing, while also providing you with a surplus for a rainy day.

-This is the basic model.
-Inside the model sits building blocks, our suite of diagnostic tools designed to help you build governance best practice, long term planning and operational effectiveness.
+This is the guiding model.
+Alongside the model sits building blocks, our suite of diagnostic tools designed to help you build governance best practice, long term planning and operational effectiveness.

 These tools form part of my process for working with you.

 If you would like to know more email me and I will call you back to organise a discussion.